Agriculture and Environmental Protection Services

-The Agricultural Fieldman for the Municipality of Crowsnest Pass can be contacted for weed and pest control, soil conservation and any agricultural or environmental concerns within the Municipality.
 Please call the Agricultural Fieldman to access free information, booklets, brochures, handouts and reserve books on agricultural and environmental materials (weeds, pests, water wells, re-vegetation, etc).
-Bill Hnatiuk, Agricultural Fieldman can be contacted by phone at (403) 563-8658, fax (403) 563-5474 or by email at email@example.com.
+The Agricultural Fieldman can be contacted at 403-562-8600 or 403-563-8658.

-Together the Agricultural Service Board, Agricultural Fieldman and other staff make up the Agricultural Services Department whose responsibilities include the enforcement and administration of the following statutes: Agricultural Service Board Act, Weed Control Act, Soil Conservation Act, and Agricultural Pests Act.
+Together the Agricultural Service Board, Agricultural Fieldman and other staff make up the Agricultural and Environmental Protection Services Department whose responsibilities include the enforcement and administration of the following statutes: Agricultural Service Board Act, Weed Control Act, Soil Conservation Act, and Agricultural Pests Act.

-Crowsnest Pass Agriculture and Environmental Services Program History and Continuity
+2019 Crowsnest Pass Agriculture & Environmental Protection Services Program History & Continuity

 Links to legislation